ivmreg/ha-thames-water/README.md

 With these cookies it then calls the https://myaccount.thameswater.co.uk/ajax/waterMeter/getSmartWaterMeterConsumptions API to retrieve the usage.

 The integration was created recently so it may contain bugs.
+Proceed with caution!

 ## Installation